Katrina Miller (RPQ, SSRP)

 • Guided meditation practices – to build a connection between the mind and body that allows for deep healing

-• Physical movement and touch – to mobilize and release stress-related blocks and patterns held in the body.
+• Physical movement – to mobilize and release stress-related blocks and patterns held in the body.

 Contact me to book an appointment or consultation